Search official government public records, criminal records, court records, and background check resources for Gallup, New Mexico.

 Jail & Inmate Records

-The McKinley County Adult Detention Center serves as the primary jail facility for Mckinley County.
+The McKinley County Adult Detention Center is the primary jail facility for Mckinley County.
 When individuals are arrested anywhere within county boundaries, they're processed and held at this facility until they post bail or appear in court.
 Residents can access inmate lookup services through Mckinley County's official website to find information about current detainees.
 Anyone planning to visit must schedule appointments and follow security protocols specific to the facility.

 The bond process here follows New Mexico procedures, allowing defendants to post bail through cash, property, or a bail bond agent, and staff at the detention center can provide guidance on these procedures.